dani97/code-repository/README.md

 # code-repository
-this repository stores some of my codes which are from various sources
+this repository has some of my code works